An AI Co-Data-Scientist for Prioritizing Candidate Biomarkers from Wearable Sensor Data: An AI Co-Data-Scientist for Candidate Biomarker Prioritization from Wearable Sensors

 \subsection{Coordination and Interactive Feedback}

-The Orchestrator agent facilitates seamless interagent communication via an expansive shared memory architecture, guaranteeing that downstream models are always aware of preceding qualitative evaluations.
+The Orchestrator agent facilitates communication through a shared state, allowing downstream agents to access and build upon preceding qualitative evaluations.
 Most importantly, the framework embraces collaborative discovery with human practitioners.
 The Orchestrator is programmed to identify complex scenarios demanding biological intuition and immediately solicit expert input.
-These interactive triggers include: \begin{itemize} \item \textbf{Plausibility Gaps:} A generated biomarker achieves exceptional predictive performance but lacks a clear analogue in the retrieved literature.
+These interactive triggers include: \begin{itemize} \item \textbf{Plausibility Gaps:} A generated biomarker achieves higher-than-expected predictive performance but lacks a clear analogue in the retrieved literature.
 The Orchestrator pauses progression, querying the medical professional for interpretative guidance. \item \textbf{Conflicting Evidence Paradigm:} Substantial data-driven findings fundamentally contradict established paradigms identified by the Researcher ensemble. \item \textbf{Search Stagnation:} The generative exploration fails to surpass predefined performance baselines over sequential iterations, prompting the expert to explicitly suggest customized feature transformations. \end{itemize} This mechanism is intended to preserve expert interpretive authority while allowing the system to surface candidate findings more efficiently.